jsoncruzsipiran/MyShell/P3/README.md

         "cat badfile
         or die exiting".
         Program should stop reading commands and prints out "exiting".
-It will additionally print out the exit status to show it terminating with failure. iv. diePipelines(): Write a program where command = "echo hello | die exiting".
+It will additionally print out the exit status to show it terminating with failure. iv. diePipelines(): Write a program where command = "echo hello | die exiting
+        echo should not print".
         Program should stop reading commands and prints out "exiting.
 It will additionally print out the exit status to show it terminating with failure.

 ### Other
 1a.
 Requirement: A command will fail when there is a syntax error.